 The Issues at AMUN handbook is published to assist representatives in their preparations for the American Model United Nations (AMUN) Conference.
 When combined with students' own research on the Member States they represent and the topics of discussion, this handbook provides representatives with all the substantive information they will require to function effectively at the simulation.
-Its sister handbook, Rules and Procedures, provides an overview of the committee rules and conference logistics with which representatives need to familiarize themselves for the simulation.
+Its sister handbook, Rules and Procedures, provides an overview of the committee rules and conference logistics with which representatives need to familiarize themselves.

 Chapter One: The United Nations provides essential background information to give all representatives a common orientation to the history of the United Nations.
 This section begins with the origins of the United Nations and covers some important points about the organization.
-Finally, the chapter focuses on problems confronting the United Nations today.
+The chapter concludes with problems confronting the United Nations today.